-Have you ever grown a blue ribbon hubbard squash or other variety, but the next year the crop was less than stellar?
-Perhaps you have wondered, if by collecting seeds from the prized squash, you might get another crop just as amazing.
-What is the best method then of squash seed collection and saving those premium squash seeds?
+Have you ever grown a blue-ribbon Hubbard squash or another variety, but the next year the crop was less than stellar?
+Perhaps you have wondered if by collecting seeds from the prized squash, you might get another crop just as amazing.
+What is the best method then for squash seed collection and saving those premium squash seeds?

 Squash Seed Harvesting

 More and more often of late, plants and seeds available at the local home and garden center are comprised of hybrid varieties that have been engineered to retain selected characteristics.
 This hybridization, unfortunately, breeds out the plants’ innate ability to adapt to inhospitable or challenging conditions.
 Luckily, there is a resurgence to save some of our heirloom fruit and vegetable varietals.

 Saving squash seeds for future propagation can be a bit of a challenge since some squash will cross pollinate, resulting in something less than appetizing.
 There are four families of squash, and the families don’t cross pollinate, but members within the family will.
 Hence, it is necessary to recognize what family the squash belongs to and then only plant members of one of the remaining three nearby.
 Otherwise, you will have to hand pollinate squash to maintain a “true” squash for squash seed collection.

 The first of the four major families of squash is Cucurbit maxima which include: